abd-dahan/CTF-writeups/TryHackMe/TeamCW/TeamCW.md

 ![Logging into FTP](./screenshots/9.png)

-One thing to note: the directory you're running these commands from matters — if `get` doesn't work on a file you're trying to pull, try moving up a directory (`cd ..`) before reconnecting.
+One thing to note: the directory you're running these commands from matters.
+If `get` doesn't work on a file you're trying to pull, try moving up a directory (`cd ..`) before reconnecting.

-### 4. Retrieving the file
+### 4. Retrieving the File

 Inside the FTP session, navigating with `ls` and `cd` eventually surfaces `New_site.txt`: